NomicFoundation/hardhat/CONTRIBUTING.md

 ## Project structure

-This repository is a monorepo handled with [Lerna](https://github.com/lerna/lerna).
+This repository is a monorepo handled with [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 There's a folder for each subproject in `packages/`.
 All of them are plugins, except for `/packages/hardhat-core` which is the main project (i.e. the one that's published as [@nomiclabs/hardhat](https://npmjs.com/package/@nomiclabs/hardhat)).